edleebinj/graphwar-generator/README.md

 note: if you need higher accuracy, change the sample_num in line 84 to 95 (don't go over 100 you break the game)
-also this is not meant to ruin others fun
+also this is not meant to ruin others fun don't forget to check out [here](https://edleebinj.github.io/graphwar-generator/) to get a peak of how this program works